Shi-Jialiang/HHCBR/README.md

 # HHCBR: A Hypergraph-Enhanced Framework for Balancing Healthiness and Preference in Meal Recommendation
 This is our Pytorch implementation for the paper:

 >Jialiang Shi, Takahiro Komamizu, and Ichiro IDE.
-HHCBR: A Hypergraph-Enhanced Framework for Balancing Healthiness and Preference in Meal Recommendation, [Paper in arXiv]().
+HHCBR: A Hypergraph-Enhanced Framework for Balancing Healthiness and Preference in Meal Recommendation.

 Author: Jialiang Shi (shij@cs.is.i.nagoya-u.ac.jp)